DaveBackus/Data_Bootcamp_Book/intro.md

 **Leap in.** We start quickly, which will seem like being dumped in a foreign country where you don't understand the language.
 We do that so we can get to the things that interest us:  applications to data analysis.
 That means **the work load is heaviest at the start**.
 Don't panic, the pace will slow down after the first 4-6 chapters -- and you'll learn a lot in the meantime.

-**Stress the basics, ignore the rest.**  We think once you understand the basics of Python, you'll be in a good position to work out special cases on your own.
+**Stress the basics, ignore the rest.**  We think once you understand the basics, you'll be in a good position to work out special cases on your own.
 That allows us to strip out a bunch of confusing detail, which we think is good for everyone.

 **Learn to teach yourself.**  The best way to learn new things is to teach yourself:  Google your problem and find the resources you need.
 We build that attitude in from the start, suggesting ways in which you can solve problems yourself.
 But remember:  it also helps to be in a supportive environment, where you can ask for help when you need it.